King Calls For Effective International Response To Humanitarian Catastrophe In Gaza

 The MED9 summit saw the participation of leaders of southern European countries and representatives of the European Union.
 The group includes Cyprus, Spain, France, Greece, Italy, Malta, Portugal, Slovenia, and Croatia.

-Speaking at a working lunch for heads of the participating delegations, His Majesty highlighted the importance of the partnership between Jordan and EU countries, commending the European support for development projects in the Kingdom and the Jordan Response Plan to the Syrian refugee crisis.
+Speaking at a working lunch for heads of the participating delegations, His Majesty highlighted the importance of the partnership between Jordan and EU countries, commending the European support for development projects in the Kingdom and the Jordan Response Plan to the Syrian refugee crisis, according to the statement.

 The King noted that Jordan is undertaking its humanitarian role towards Syrian refugees, calling on the international community to shoulder its responsibilities to support refugees and their host countries.